Geometric energy transport and refrigeration with driven quantum dots: Theoretical approach

 While the solution for the occupation probabilities as well as for the transport quantities can in principle be straightforwardly carried out, such a straightforward approach typically yields rather long, inaccessible expressions that offer little clues towards further, parameter-regime specific simplifications and approximations.
 An improved understanding based on more compact and insightful analytical results---which are until now not available---can, however, be obtained from a recently discovered fermionic duality relation.
 This has proven to be particularly useful in understanding dot systems driven out of equilibrium~\cite{Schulenborg2016Feb,Vanherck2017Mar,Schulenborg2018Dec,Ortmanns2022}, and observables influenced by strong many-body effects, such as the energy being affected by a large Coulomb interaction \mbox{$|U|/\TN \gg 1$}~\cite{Schulenborg2017Dec,Schulenborg2020Jun}.

-Specifically, this dissipative symmetry for the kernel $W$ of the master equation---the fermionic duality---connects the hermitian conjugate of $W$ to the kernel of a \textit{dual} model, in which all energies are inverted.
+Specifically, this dissipative symmetry for the kernel $W$ of the master equation---the fermionic duality---connects the hermitian conjugate of $W$ to the kernel of a \textit{dual} model, in which all energies are inverted, see \App{app_duality}.
 This allows to straightforwardly write the kernel in its eigenbasis~\cite{Schulenborg2017Dec,Schulenborg2018Dec}

 which can be interpreted in a meaningful way.
 The eigenvalues of the kernel are the negative of the relaxation rates, which one identifies as the charge relaxation rate $\gamc$, the parity rate $\gamp$ and the additional eigenvalue 0, which corresponds to the stationary state.
 The fermionic duality cross-relates the relaxation rates to each other.
-In particular, the parity rate $\gamp=2\Gamma$ connects to the zero-eigenvalue of the kernel through the duality-based relation,
+In particular, the parity rate $\gamp=2\Gamma$ connects to the zero-eigenvalue of the kernel through the duality-based decay rate relation between any two eigenmodes $x,y$,